Manual Wind Watches VS Automatic Watches

 All mechanical watches are powered by a tightly wound spring inside the watch.
 This spring is known as the mainspring.
 All mechanical watches require winding in order for them to work.
 The winding is typically done using the crown (a knob usually on the side of a watch case) or a winding key is some cases.

 What is the mainspring?

 The mainspring is a tightly wound spring inside the watch that holds a certain amount of tension similar to that of a tape measure.
 Through a series of gears, components, and screws, this tension is incrementally released.
-As tension is released, energy is generated by this release of tension and is transferred to other mechanical components.
+As tension is released, the energy generated from this release of this tension is transferred to other mechanical components.
 These components are called the gear train and escapement which essentially powers the watch and keeps everything moving.
 The rotor keeps the mainspring tightly wound to allow a steady flow of energy in the caliber (the mechanical movement).

 Automatic watches require less of you in order to use them daily.
 An automatic watch (also known as a self-winding watch) allows you to use your mechanical watch without having to wind it each day.
 There are times though when you would have to wind an automatic watch but that is a topic for another time.